 April 2027 – inheritance tax change

 Under current rules (for deaths before 6 April 2027), pension pots held in discretionary trust are outside the estate and not subject to inheritance tax.
 This changes from 6 April 2027: under the Finance Act 2026, unused pension funds and most pension death benefits will become subject to inheritance tax as part of the deceased’s estate for deaths on or after that date.
 This is a significant change.
-For estates with large pension pots, it may affect overall inheritance tax liability.
+For estates with large pension pots, it may affect overall inheritance tax liability substantially.
 Anyone holding a large Aegon pension would be wise to seek advice from a pension specialist or independent financial adviser before that date.
 (Source: gov.uk – inheritance tax on unused pension funds and death benefits)

 What documents you will need